Apipie/apipie-rails/README.md

 -   for create action: `required => true` and `allow_nil => false`
 -   for update action: `required => false` and `allow_nil => false`

-This makes it hard to share the param definitions across theses actions.
+This makes it hard to share the param definitions across these actions.
 Therefore, you can make the description a bit smarter by setting `:action_aware => true`.